coderefinery/git-collaborative/_episodes/03-distributed.md

 As an example we will collaboratively develop a cookbook for taco recipes, inspired by [tacofancy](https://github.com/sinker/tacofancy).

-We recommend that you discuss with your neighbor throughout the exercise.
+We recommend that you discuss with your neighbor/group throughout the exercise.

 Objectives: